kristinagligoric/cdi-tutorial/README.md

 4. **Computing the final point estimate & bootstrap confidence interval** once the annotation budget is exhausted.

 We focus on annotating texts for **politeness** and showcase the estimation of **two target statistics**:
-1. $mean(Y)$: prevalence of the politeness in a corpus, i.e., the fraction of texts in the corpus that are polite.
+1. $mean(Y)$: prevalence of politeness, i.e., the fraction of texts in the corpus that are polite.
 2. $\beta_{hedge}$: the impact of linguistic features of hedging ($X$) on the perceived politeness ($Y$), estimated with a logistic regression.

 Although the example focuses on detecting *politeness* and estimating these two target statistics, you can adapt the flow to any binary text classification task and any other target statistic.